nih-cfde/training-and-engagement/docs/CFDE-Internal-Training/cfdebot_website_editing.md

-# Editing MkDocs websites with cfde-bot
+# Editing MkDocs Websites with cfde-bot

 This is a tutorial on how to edit MkDocs websites from Github repos that use the cfde-bot robot.
 The cfde-bot handles changes in each website GitHub repo to check  edits and most importantly, prevent changes that could break the website.